operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 EOF
 ```

-Step 7: Execute below command to create grafana Service:
+**Step 5: Run the command below to create Grafana Service.**

 ```execute
 kubectl create -f grafana_service.yaml -n my-grafana-operator
 ```

-Output:
+You will see output as below.

 ```
 service/grafana created
 ```

+### Create an Instance of Grafana DataSource

-Step 8: Create below yaml definition of the Custom Resource to create Instance of Grafana Datasource :
+**Step 1: Create the below Custom resource yaml file to create Instance of Grafana Datasource.**

 ```execute
 cat <<'EOF' > prometheus-datasources.yaml